 After years of persecution, years of praying, years of crying out to God, years of waiting… God shows up and fights for his people just when all hope is gone.

 It may never be ours here and now, but that doesn’t mean we throw in the towel on possibilities—possibilities and prayer, like the psalmist in the gorgeous Psalm 85.

 Over the past four years, I’ve been part of a Theotogs group started by Western Theological Seminary.
-It is, as the name implies, dedicated to exploring theological …
+It is, as the name implies, dedicated …

 God is good—always, good.
 But, he is not simple, nor simply “safe.”